jwsearle18/React260Startup/README.md

  ## React Deliverable

 For this deliverable I converted the application over to use React.
+Also I added an icon for fun.

  - **Bundled and transpiled (Vite)** - DONE
- - **Components** - I didn't have time to implement functional components for my project specifically, though the I put the stubs.
+ - **Components** - My Home component works properly.
+I didn't have time for the other components, but the stubs are there.
- - **Router** - Routing between all components (Register(Home), Sign in, Address, Orders, Social Orders, Renter Food Options, Vacation Rental Options)
+ - **Router** - Routing between all components (Vacation Rental Options(Home), Register, Sign in, Address, Orders, Social Orders, Renter Food Options)
- - **Hooks** - I didn't have time to implement this.
+ - **Hooks** - Hooks implemented in the Home page to display text when you click on any of the options.
+Hook used to send to proper link when HomeToGo option is clicked.